What to Expect During a Home Appraisal

 Research

 To determine a fair value, appraisers compare recent sales of similar homes in the area using public records and real estate databases.
+This step is what keeps the process grounded in actual market data rather than guesswork.

 Valuation